 Best Long-Lasting Fence Materials: Wood, Vinyl, Aluminum, and Wrought Iron

-What fencing type lasts longer?
-Alamo Decks & Fence is a professional fence company in San Antonio that can help you decide which product to use.
+Alamo Decks & Fence is a professional fence company in San Antonio and these are the lifespans we see in the field.

 Wood Fences: Classic but Maintenance-Heavy